-Date Held Audience and Durness of Workshop Audience and Purpose of Workshop April 27, 2022 Cycling Advocates 6:30 to 8:00 p.m.
-To share information on the direction of the Vaughan Transportation Plan and how it builds on the City's Pedestrian and Bicycle Master Attended by 2 Plan cycling To provide an overview of the preferred alternative and Organization recommendations representatives.
-To collectively discuss cycling-related policy gaps and actions to consider in the Plan Discussion Questions included: How satisfied are you with Alternative 3: MultiModal as the recommended alternative?
+Date Held Audience and Purpose of Workshop April 27, 2022 Cycling Advocates 6:30 to 8:00 p.m.
+Attended by 2 cycling To share information on the direction of the Vaughan Transportation Plan and how it builds on the City's Pedestrian and Bicycle Master Plan To provide an overview of the preferred alternative and Organization representatives. recommendations To collectively discuss cycling-related policy gaps and actions to consider in the Plan Discussion Questions included: How satisfied are you with Alternative 3: MultiModal as the recommended alternative?
 Does this reflect the importance of cycling in Vaughan?
-What things we can do to encourage more cycling in Vaughan? i.e., considering both infrastructure and events/programs/education etc. Do you have any other suggestions about the implementation or policy recommendations that you feel could improve travel in Vaughan?
+What things we can do to encourage more cycling in Vaughan? i.e., considering both infrastructure and events/programs/education etc. • Do you have any other suggestions about the implementation or policy recommendations that you feel could improve travel in Vaughan?
 May 19, 2022 Goods Movement Businesses, Major Chains and Retailers 3:00 to 4:30 p.m.
-To provide an update on the VTP To provide an overview of the preferred alternative and Attended by 7 recommendations Goods Movement To collectively discuss goods movement policy recommendations and representatives. actions to consider in the Plan.
+To provide an update on the VTP Attended by 7 To provide an overview of the preferred alternative and Attended by 7 recommendations Goods Movement representatives.
+To collectively discuss goods movement policy recommendations and actions to consider in the Plan.
 Discussion Questions included:

 Date Held Audience and Purpose of Workshop Do you have any comments or suggestions on the overall transportation network solution that would improve goods movement in Vaughan?
 A key policy recommendation is articulating a Goods Movement Strategy.
 A number of components were referenced in the presentation.
 Are there other components that should be considered?
 What advice do you have for the City for developing this strategy?
 How can the City coordinate this work with Goods Movement and Logistics stakeholders?
 Do you have any other suggestions about the Vaughan Transportation Plan that you feel could improve goods movement practices in Vaughan?
 May 25, 2022 Major Employers and Businesses 2:00 to 3:30 p.m.
-To provide an update on the VTP To provide an overview of the preferred alternative and Attended by 7 major recommendations Employers and To collectively discuss policies and considerations for implementing Business sustainable travel options to and from employment and business representatives. destinations and actions to consider in the Plan.
+Attended by 7 major Employers and Business representatives.
+To provide an update on the VTP To provide an overview of the preferred alternative and recommendations To collectively discuss policies and considerations for implementing sustainable travel options to and from employment and business destinations and actions to consider in the Plan.
 Discussion Questions included: Do you have any comments or suggestions on the overall transportation network solution that would improve transportation access to workplaces in Vaughan?
 What are your organization's current plans for returning to work?
 For transportation policies How can the City make working from home more attractive to employees?
-What can we do to encourage greater uptake of sustainable travel to work?
-May 26, 2022 Builders and Development Representatives 9:30 to 11:00 a.m.
-To provide an update on the VTP To provide an overview of the preferred alternative and Attended by 10 recommendations builder and To collectively discuss development-related policy gaps and actions to Development consider in the plan representatives.
-Discussion Questions included: Do you have any comments or suggestions on the overall transportation network solution that would improve transportation access?
+What can we do to encourage greater uptake of sustainable travel to Mar.
+00, 0000 work?
+May 26, 2022 9:30 to 11:00 a.m.
+Builders and Development Representatives To provide an update on the VTP Attended by 10 builder and Development representatives.
+To provide an update on the virit To provide an overview of the preferred alternative and recommendations To collectively discuss development-related policy gaps and actions to consider in the plan Discussion Questions included: Do you have any comments or suggestions on the overall transportation network solution that would improve transportation access?
 For transportation policies Are there other policy aspects that are important for the City to consider promoting sustainable mobility in new developments?
 What are the trends with respect to parking demand for new residential and commercial development?